Your wellbeing and support during coronavirus

 Ways to stay connected

 We all need to connect with other people to make us feel safe and secure.
 Not having close social contact has made the lockdowns especially difficult.
+As we come out of lockdown across the UK, many people may still choose to limit their social contact with others.

-Even when if you can’t see friends and family in person, staying in touch with them is important for your mental health and will help you to stay positive.
+Even if you can’t see friends and family in person, staying in touch with them is important for your mental health and will help you to stay positive.

-Connect with the people who matter to you by phone, post, text, email or have a video call.
+Connect with the people who matter to you by phone, post, text, email, or have a video call.
 Use whatever works for you.
 Apps and social media platforms with video calling such as Skype, WhatsApp and Zoom might be worth a try.
 Seeing someone’s face as well as hearing their voice can make you feel closer.

 You could arrange a regular time of day to catch up, to give you a routine and something to look forward to.